DarkMatterMatt/dumpdb/README.md

 - `batchSize=4e6`: Number of results per temporary file (used for the LOAD FILE INTO command).
 1e6 = ~64MB, 16e6 = ~1GB
 - `filePrefix="[database]_"`: Temporary processed file prefix

+**Notes:**

+- By default, only the `mysql` user is able to read/write to the database file directly.
+A workaround is to run `go build .` and then `sudo -u mysql ./dumpdb import ...`

 ## Search

 Search multiple dump databases simultaneously.